webvariants/susi/README.md

 	console.log('consumer:', evt.payload);
 });
 ```
-Here we declared a Consumer / passive event handler.
+Here we declare a Consumer / passive event handler.
-It gets called after all processors, which are interested in this event, finished.
+It gets called after all processors, that are interested in this event, have finished.
 In the callback we simply log the event payload to stdout.

 ```javascript